lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 ..  container:: justify

-    In this tutorial, a reactive force field (airebo) is used to simulate the breaking of C-C bonds during the plastic deformation of a carbon nanotube.
+    In this tutorial, two force field, a classic one and a reactive one (airebo) are used to simulate the deformation of a carbon nanotube (CNT).
+With the reactive force field, the breaking of the C-C bonds during the plastic deformation of the CNT are simulated.

     Reactive force fields like airebo and reaxff (see :ref:`reactive-silicon-dioxide-label`) allow one to simulate the formation and breaking of chemical bonds between the atoms of a structure.